archivd/interview-prep/resources/markdowns/ruby_on_rails.md

 ----
 This depends on personal experience.
 For a mid-senior engineer, expected answer:

-“I’ve worked with Rails 5, 6, and 7.”
+"I’ve worked with Rails 5, 6, and 7."

 **Major changes between them:**
 - **Rails 5** introduced ActionCable, API-only mode, Attributes API.